Encouraging Children To Be Bright

 - Do the children from your school all wear high vis when they go out on a group trip (great for group monitoring as well as road safety)?

 - If not, could the parents association or a local business sponsor provide funding for a class set?
+See our article on how to approach businesses for support.

 - It will help the children to get used to being bright and helps identify your group, especially if your school name or logo is printed on.